sweagleExpert/integrations/docker/mysql/README.md

 - tag it with `sudo docker tag sweagle-mysql:<VERSION> <YOUR_REGISTRY>/sweagle-mysql:<VERSION>`
 - push it with `sudo docker push <YOUR_REGISTRY>/sweagle-mysql:<VERSION>`

-where <VERSION> is the version of your MySQL package (default is lastest 5.7 version)
+where `<VERSION>` is the version of your MySQL package (default is lastest 5.7 version)

 example:

 `docker build -t sweagle-mysql:5.7.30 .`

-`sudo docker tag sweagle-mysql:5.7.30 docker.sweagle.com:8444/sweagle-mysql:5.7.30`
+`sudo docker tag sweagle-mysql:5.7.30 docker.sweagle.com:9444/sweagle-mysql:5.7.30`

-`sudo docker push docker.sweagle.com:8444/sweagle-mysql:5.7.30`
+`sudo docker push docker.sweagle.com:9444/sweagle-mysql:5.7.30`

 ## TEST IT